-Scott Baldwin (Winnipeg) is the Chair of the Institute of Corporate Directors, Manitoba Chapter.
+Scott Baldwin, of Winnipeg, is the Chair of the Institute of Corporate Directors, Manitoba Chapter.
 He is also the Governance Committee Chair of Frontier College Foundation and a Director of Frontier College in Toronto—Canada’s oldest literacy organization.
 Scott has led a variety of board governance reviews and audits, organizational assessments, and successful start-up board projects.
 He works with the governance boards of arts and culture organizations, large health-care networks, and professional medical associations, and has provided advisory board services for social media companies.
 Scott has an MBA and earned professional certifications as a Corporate Director (ICD.D) and Management Consultant (FCMC).

-Amy Karlinsky (Winnipeg) has a BA in Visual Arts from York, a BEd in Art Education from the University of Calgary, and an MA in Art History from State University of New York, with doctoral studies in Art History at University of British Columbia.
-She has experience as a guide, art educator, and arts administrator at the St. Boniface Basilica, McMichael Canadian Art Collection, and the Nunatta Sunaqutangit Museum.
+Amy Karlinsky, of Winnipeg, has a BA in Visual Arts from York, a B.Ed. in Art Ed from the U of Calgary, and an MA in Art History from SUNY with doctoral studies in Art History at UBC.
+She has experience as a guide, art educator, and arts administrator at the St. Boniface Basilica, McMichael Gallery and the Nunatta Sunaqutangit Museum.
 She has curated for the Winnipeg Art Gallery and St. John’s College.
-She has published over 100 reviews and essays on the arts for magazines, newspapers, artist-run centres, and public and private galleries.
-She has served on the boards of Mentoring Artists for Women’s Art and the Richmond Public Library, as well as on juries for arts councils, and civic and national arts competitions.
-She has taught art and literacy in rural, northern, public, and private schools and colleges across Canada, including Winnipeg’s inner city and the University of Manitoba.
-Amy is currently an Acting Vice-Principal for the Winnipeg School Division.
-She lives in Winnipeg with her family and spends most summers close to Hnausa Dock.
+She has published over 100 reviews and essays on the arts for magazines, newspapers, artist-run centres, public and private galleries.
+She has served on the boards of MAWA and the Richmond Public Library, as well as on juries for arts councils, and civic and national arts competitions.
+She has taught art and literacy in rural, northern, public and private schools, and colleges across Canada including Winnipeg’s inner city and the University of Manitoba.
+She lives in Winnipeg with her family, teaches at TEC VOC High School and spends most summers close to Hnausa Dock.

-Etoile Stewart (Winnipeg) is a longtime fan, consumer, and supporter of art of all kinds.
+Étoile Stewart, of Winnipeg, is a longtime fan, consumer, and supporter of art of all kinds.
 She has worked as a cultural policy advisor, author, and researcher, and has volunteered as a grant writer, steering committee member, and gallery help.
 She graduated from York University and Ryerson University in Toronto with an MA Joint Program in Communication and Culture, with a specialization in politics and Canadian cultural policy.
 She has deep family ties to the arts community in Winnipeg and Manitoba.